Thinking - Pairing - What is Sharing?

 Conclusion

-Activities Think - Pair - Share is an effective teaching strategy that enhances students' active participation in classroom lectures, especially for shy children.
+Activity Think - Pair - Share is an effective teaching strategy that enhances students' active participation in classroom lectures, especially for shy children.
 By allowing children time to reflect, encouraging collaboration with peers, and providing a supportive environment in which children are comfortable sharing personal ideas, this technique can help children experience a more inclusive and engaging classroom.
 As educators, we have a responsibility to create a learning culture where students of all abilities feel heard and respected.
 Thanks to strategic combination Think - Pair - Share Through our teaching practices, we can better support children throughout their learning and personal development journey.

 think-guess-cap-share